mnikander/transpiler/grammar.md

 \end{align}
 ```

 >TODO: do I want overloading, or type-classes?
 It would be good if the inbuilt functions could be 'overloaded' for custom types as well.

+> TODO: check how `module`/`import`/`export` work in Scheme.
+With `module` I want to create something similar to namespaces in C++ or modules in Python.
-> TODO: check how these work in Scheme.
-One possibility is for `import` to be similar to a let-binding in Scheme.
-With `module` I want to create something similar to namespaces in C++. `export` denotes which functions, types, and interfaces are publically visible, i.e. importable, from a module.
+`import` could possibly be similar to a let-binding in Scheme.
+`export` denotes which functions, types, and interfaces are publically visible, i.e. importable, from a module.
 This implies that a module may actually be a list of identifiers, some of which are marked with the export keyword.

 ## Types
 ```math